st3vk/Sciences-Po/tutorial.md

 To change your website's **menu** (the top navigation bar), open the `_config.yml` file and edit `menu: [...]`.

 Look at the existing entries to learn how to create a new one.
-Each entry is represented by a `{...}`, where `display_name` is the label of the entry and `page_name` is the name of the page that it links to (which is the same as the name without `.md` of a file in the root of your repository.
+Each entry is represented by a `{...}`, where `display_name` is the label of the entry and `page_name` is the name of the page that it links to (which is the same as the name of a file in the root of your repository).

 For example, `{"display_name": "Home", "page_name": "index"}` adds Home to the menu which links to the `index` page (created by `index.md` file)

 * * *

-Eventually you'd want to delete `tutorial.md`, `cheatsheet.md`, and `resources.md` from your repository as well as their corresponding entries from the `menu`.
+Eventually you'd want to delete  `Tutorial`, `Cheat Sheet`, and `Resources` from your website's menu.
+You can also delete the corresponding files (`tutorial.md`, `cheatsheet.md`, and `resources.md`) from your repository.

 * * *